A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: Introduction

-We want to construct a similar recursive decomposition for metrics with low highway dimension, which, however, turns out to be a non-trivial task.
-In order to obtain a decomposition we observe that the hubs in the shortest path cover induce a natural clustering of the vertices in $G$ for any~$r$ (see \autoref{fig:towns}).
+We want to construct a similar recursive decomposition for metrics with low highway dimension, but this turns out to be non-trivial.
+In order to obtain a decomposition we observe that the hubs in the shortest path cover induce a natural clustering of the vertices in $G$ for any scale~$r$ (see \autoref{fig:towns}).
 Each vertex $v \in V$ whose distance from any hub is larger than $2r$ is said to belong to a \emph{town} that is contained in the ball of radius $r$ centered at $v$.
 All vertices that are not part of a town (and hence at distance no more than $2r$ from some hub) are said to be part of the \emph{sprawl}.
 We will show that towns are nicely separated from other towns and the sprawl and that the degree of separation is highly sensitive to the choice of $c$ in \autoref{dfn:hd}.
 It turns out that choosing $c=4$ yields a separation that is just barely too small.

 Based on this clustering, we compute a hierarchical decomposition of the graph that we call the \emph{towns decomposition}.
 It is a laminar family of towns and recursively separates the graph into towns of decreasing scales, and our embedding is computed recursively on this decomposition.
 The towns decomposition is analogous to the quad-tree decomposition in PTASs for Euclidean metrics~\cite{Arora96polynomialtime, arora1998k-median, arora1998TSP, arora2003survey} or the split-tree decomposition for low doubling dimension metrics~\cite{talwar2004bypassing}, though the particulars differ greatly.
 At a high level, towns look similar to clusters in Talwar's split-tree decomposition.
 However, while in Talwar's split-tree decomposition, clusters have a relatively small number of child clusters, towns can contain a very large number of child towns.
-As it turns out, however, each town can be covered by a constant number of balls centered at the hubs of a higher scale.
-Roughly speaking, we exploit this property in order to apply Talwar's decomposition technique to the sprawl.
-We then recursively construct a low treewidth embedding for each child town and attach these embeddings to the embedding of the sprawl.
+As it turns out, however, these child towns are connected through hubs of higher scales, which can be chosen in a way such that they have bounded doubling dimension.
+We can therefore apply Talwar's decomposition technique to these connecting hubs.
+We then recursively construct a low treewidth embedding for each child town and attach these embeddings to the embedding of the connecting hubs.
+The details are described in \autoref{sec:construction}.